rubyonjets/jets/lib/jets/commands/help/call.md

   aws lambda invoke --function-name demo-dev-posts_controller-index aws lambda invoke --function-name demo-dev-admin/related_pages_controller-index

 In order to allow calling functions with all dashes, the call method evaluates the app code and finds if the controller and method actually exists.
-If you want to turn this off and want to always explicitly provide the method name use the `--no-smart` option.
+If you want to turn this off and want to always explicitly provide the method name use the `--no-guess` option.
 The function name will then have to match the lambda function without the namespace.
 Example:

-  jets call admin-related_pages_controller-index --no-smart
+  jets call admin-related_pages_controller-index --no-guess

 Local mode: